collocations.org

 The foundations are Roman, but the rest of the building is of more recent date.

-put a date on/to sth
+put a date on sth

-today''s date
+today's date

 2. appointment to meet sb socially

-dinner, lunch | blind
+dinner, lunch

-(= a date with sb you have not met before) She met her husband on a blind date.
+She met her husband on a blind date.

 hot

-(= exciting) She had a hot date and wanted to look her best.
+She had a hot date and wanted to look her best.

-VERB + DATE
+VERB + date

 have